hch12907/wwise-unpacker-nix/README.md

    - quickbms
      - src
        - <...the source files for quickbms...>
      - wavescan.bms
    - revorb-nix
    - ww2ogg
 ```

 Alternatively, you can download the static build from the same site, put the `quickbms` binary into
-./quickbms, and then run `./build.sh no_quickbms`.
-In this case, `./quickbms/src` need not exist.
+`./quickbms`, and then run `./build.sh no_quickbms` to build the rest of the tools.
+In this case,
+`./quickbms/src` need not exist.

 ## Usage
 After building all the necessary tools, run the script `./unpack_to_ogg.sh` to unpack your files.